Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Gravitational waveforms in the local wave zone

 The cosmological constant is discarded when dealing with the wave generation.
 For the explicit expression of the source $\mathbb{S}$ of the scalar wave equation, see Eq.
 (18) in \cite{PhysRevD.102.124035}.

-Consider the waves emitted by a binary system on a quasicircular orbit.
+Consider the waves emitted by a binary system on a quasicircular orbit with orbital frequency $\omega_e$\footnote{The subscript stands for `emission'.
+The observed orbital frequency will be redshifted.}.
 When the velocity of the binary system is slow and the gravitational field is weak, the above wave equations can be solved by the PN method.
-The tensor waves emitted by this binary system are given by \cite{PhysRevD.102.124035}
+The waveforms emitted by the binary system will depend on the sensitivities of the binary bodies, defined by

+Since the scalar field can influence the gravitational binding energy of the compact object, the inertial mass $m_A(\phi)$ of object $A$ is a function of the scalar field \cite{1975ApJ...196L..59E}.
+The sensitivity of a black hole is $\frac12$ \cite{1975ApJ...196L..59E} and the typical value of the sensitivity of a neutron star is about $0.2\sim 0.3$ \cite{1992ApJ...393..685Z,PhysRevD.85.064041}.